A Guide to ADA Compliance for Restaurants

 • The chairs and tables must be movable to accommodate wheelchairs.

-• The table must be a maximum 34 inches high and at least 28 inches low.
+• The table must be a maximum of 34 inches high and at least 28 inches low.

 • The seating area must have a clear floor area of 30 by 48 inches.